Top 10 Seinfeld episodes

 7. The Muffin Tops

 Season 8, Episode 21 (1997)

 When Elaine mentions that she only likes eating the top of muffins, her ex-boss Mr. Lippman decides to open a business selling just that.
-When just baking the tops doesn’t work, Elaine again muses that to make a perfect muffin top you must bake the whole muffin and throw away the stumps.
-After firstly deciding to donate the stumps to the homeless, and being rebuffed by them for not including the best part (the tops), she tries to palm the stumps off to Kramer, who is currently running a bus tour.
-When that doesn’t work she hires Newman as ‘a cleaner’ to make the problem go away.
+When baking just the tops doesn’t work, Elaine again muses that to make a perfect muffin top you must bake the whole muffin and throw away the stumps.
+After firstly deciding to donate the stumps to the homeless, and being rebuffed by them for not including the best part (the tops), she tries to palm the stumps off on Kramer, who is currently running a bus tour.
+When that doesn’t work either, she hires Newman as ‘a cleaner’ to make the problem go away.
 Meanwhile, Jerry begins shaving his chest to impress his new girlfriend and George pretends to be a tourist and lands himself a job with the Yankees.